marcusoftnet/marcusoftnet.github.io/_posts/2015-03-04-node-with-coffeescript---not-a-piece-of-cake.md

 npm test
 ```

-which gives us <code>0 passing (0ms)</code>...
+which gives us `0 passing (0ms)`...
 No tests passing?
 But there is one in the spec.coffee-file?

 However it's not JavaScript and we need to tell mocha to compile the .coffee files into JavaScript before it runs.
-This is done with a flag, that took me some time to track down: <code>--compilers coffee:coffee-script/register</code>.
+This is done with a flag, that took me some time to track down: `--compilers coffee:coffee-script/register`.
 Add that to your test-script, in the package.json, making it look like this:

 ```javascript
 "scripts": {